nietsmmar/dart_sse_client/README.md

 # SSE Client (Dart)

-`dart_sse_client` is a Dart package that helps you to connect to a server using Server-Sent Events (SSE).
-SSE is a protocol that enables the server to push data to the client over a persistent HTTP connection.
+`dart_sse_client` is a Dart package that helps you to receive server-sent messages the using Server-Sent Events (SSE) mechanism.
 This package will parse the event stream and provide a parsed representation of the event, id and data fields.

 ## Getting Started